rdparker/Stella/README-GP2X.txt

 Since the GP2X branch was so graciously added to Stella, GP2X compilation is now built in.
 If you plan on doing a compile yourself, you need the GP2X devkit pro and SDL Open2X libs with zlib support.
 I recommend theoddbot's Open2X libraries which work very nicely for this.
-Paeryn's are also a must (combine them with theoddbot's).
 Any questions, email me.

-Make sure your path includes your arm-linux compilers and tools: export PATH=<your arm-linux compiler path>:$PATH
+Make sure your path includes your arm-linux compilers: export PATH=<your arm-linux compiler path>:$PATH

 This is what my configure line looks like:
 ./configure
-  --enable-cheats
-  --disable-debugger
+  --prefix=<your destination folder>
+  --enable-zlib
+  --disable-cheats
+  --disable-developer
   --host=gp2x
   --with-zlib-prefix=<your gp2x zlib path>
+  --with-png-prefix=<your gp2x png path (configure appends '/include')>
   --with-sdl-prefix=<your sdl config path>
   --x-libraries=<your X11 libraries path>